rrooggiieerr/xyscreens.py/README.md

 ## Introduction

 This python library lets you control XY Screens projector screens and lifts over the RS-485 interface.

 XY Screens is an OEM manufacturer of projector screens and lifts, their devices are sold around the world under various brand names.

 ## Features

+- Calculates screen position
 - Synchronous and asynchronous methods
-- Calculates screen position
+- Uses Callbacks for asynchronous methods

 ## Hardware